Cartel Land-2015

 A third perspective, in that of one of the cartel members, the particular gentleman featured, cooks and transports the crystal meth across the Mexican border.

-Additionally, some individuals feel that the police and government are the ones responsible for solving the issues and the matter should be left in their hands.
+Additionally, some individuals feel that the police and government are responsible for solving the issues and should be left in their hands.

-The documentary does not side with one particular opinion over the other, but rather, paints a controversial picture of the reality of the situation and presents both sides objectively.
-However, the majority of the screen time does go to the Autodefansas story.
+The documentary does not endorse one particular opinion but paints a controversial picture of the situation’s reality and presents both sides objectively.
+However, the majority of the screen time is dedicated to the Autodefansas story.

-One of the most thought-provoking parts of the documentary, and what initially had me engaged in it, comes at the very beginning of the story.
+One of the most thought-provoking parts of the documentary, and what initially engaged me in it, is at the very beginning of the story.

 He admits he causes people’s deaths, destruction, violence, etc. He then explains that the cartel members come from poverty- what else are they going to do to make this much money?
 Or make a living at all?
 It is an opportunity- who would give that up?

 The cinematography is splendid and countless scenes of the Mexican and Arizona landscape are prominently featured.
-Miles and miles of spacious, mountainous areas are shown, and the use of night vision cameras allow for a feeling of being right there with the patrol groups.
+Miles and miles of spacious, mountainous areas are shown, and the use of night vision cameras allows a feeling of being right there with the patrol groups.

 This documentary teaches the audience that there is a major problem with the drug cartel across Mexico and the United States that has existed for years and will continue to exist for years to come.